Frequently asked questions about doctoral studies (FAQ)

 Study obligations for the entire study can be found in the Provision of the Dean (see previous question).
 These obligations must be copied to the Individual Study Plan, where they are further specified.
 More specific due dates may be added to them and they may also be made stricter.
-Other important documents are the Study responsibilities and Examination Regulations of the University of Economics in Prague.
+Other important documents are the Study responsibilities and Examination Regulations of the Prague University of Economics and Business.
 It is available here: https://www.vse.cz/english/about-vse/information-and-regulations/study-and-examination-rules/.

 30. What should I fill in to my Individual Study Plan (ISP)?